Dzaakk/Learning-Notes/Phase-1-Foundations/02-Web-Fundamentals/Cookies-Sessions-Auth.md

 ### Analogy
 Imagine going to a theme park:
 - **No memory system**: You buy a ticket, enter.
-Next ride, guard asks for ticket again (you already thew it away!).
+Next ride, guard asks for ticket again (you already threw it away!).
 - **With memory (wristband)**: You get a wristband at entrance.
 Show it at every ride -> guard knows you paid.

 **Wristband = Cookie/Token**